vowstar/systemrdl-toolkit/README.md

 ## SystemRDL Template Rendering

-The SystemRDL Toolkit includes a powerful template rendering tool that can generate various output formats from SystemRDL designs using Jinja2 templates.
+The SystemRDL Toolkit includes a template rendering tool that can generate various output formats from SystemRDL designs using Jinja2 templates.

 ### Overview